 51. Top scoring under $25 entries from each class are re-tasted and ranked by the Co-Chair of Judges and panel Chairs.
-The top ranked wines form the Top 50 selection.
-The top three wines of each varietal are then presented to the entire judging panel to determine the ten Champion wines.
-The entire judging panel then selects the Champion White and Champion Red wines.
+The top ranked wine in each varietal is awarded Champion and the top ranked wines across all varietals form the Top 50 selection.
+The Senior Judges then select the Champion Sparkling, White and Red wines.

-52. The winery, producer or distributor (“supplier”) of the Top 50 selected wines will be emailed on Monday 2 August 2021 by the Competition Director to confirm the supplier holds the minimum volume requirement detailed in the Class Schedule; the wine retails under $25 (refer to point 5); if the wine is from overseas it has New Zealand representation and distribution and has the minimum volume requirement landed and available in New Zealand by Friday 3 September; the wine can be supplied to Foodstuffs DC in outers of 6 bottles; the wine be made solely from grapes.
+52. The winery, producer or distributor (“supplier”) of the Top 50 selected wines will be emailed on Monday 7 August 2023 by the Competition Director to confirm the supplier holds the minimum volume requirement detailed in the Class Schedule; the wine retails under $25 (refer to points 5 and 6); if the wine is from overseas it has New Zealand representation and distribution and has the minimum volume requirement landed, out of the port and available for dispatch by Friday 1 September; the wine can be supplied to Foodstuffs DC in outers of 6 bottles; the wine be made solely from grapes.

 54. The Top 50 wines that meet the entry criteria will be included in the five-week NWWA promotion.
 They will be warehoused in Foodstuffs Distribution Centres (DC), stocked in New World liquor selling stores nationwide and promoted as part of the NWWA during the five-week promotional period.

 55. For any wines selected for the Top 50 that do not meet the entry criteria, the medal awarded will still stand but the wine will be excluded from the five-week NWWA promotion.
 The wine will be replaced by the next highest ranked wine in that varietal.

 56. Suppliers of Top 50 wines being featured in the five-week NWWA promotion will be sent a confirmation email by Thursday 10 August 2023.